smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 #
 * Texture Filtering - LOD Bias set what you want (Negative LOD bias needs to be set to Allow) (for testing)
 * CUDA - Force P2 State off or on (test per-game)
-* Smooth Motion - Enable off/on (test if you cant use FG or OptiScaler*)
+* Smooth Motion - Enable off/on (test if you cant use FG or OptiScaler/smooth motion adds lots of latency)
+* DLSS - Enable DLL Override (test its a wip)
+* DLSS-FG - Enable DLL Override (test its a wip)
+* DLSS-RR - Enable DLL Override (test its a wip)
 ---
 ---
 ---